How to Print Selected Area in Excel (2 Examples)

 You will need to print Worksheets on a number of occasions.
 There are times, however, when publishing the entire report is unnecessary, resulting in a waste of paper and time.
 This tutorial will show you how to print the selected area in Excel that you need.

 We’ll show you two examples of how to print selected areas in Excel in the sections below.
-The first is the simplest, which uses the printing choice, while the second uses the Page Layout option.
+The first is the simplest, which uses the printing choice, while the second uses the Page Layout feature.
 We’ll use the sample data set shown in the screenshot below.

 2 Examples of How to Print Selected Area in Excel